micro-lc/micro-lc/packages/documentation/docs/components/mlc-loading-animation.md

 ## How it works

-The web-component works by hiding its children with a spinning animation until one of them declares its readiness.
+The web component works by hiding its children with a spinning animation until one of them declares its readiness.

 Practically speaking, the component injects a method called `onload` into each one of its children while hiding them setting their display style to `none`.
 When the `onload` method of one of these children is invoked, the component resets the